giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 import {banner} from "01-simplest-mjs/src/main.mjs"
 ```

-An interesting thing to note about `exports`, is that this is actually not a JSM feature.
+An interesting thing to note about `exports`, is that this is actually not a ESM feature.
 It is a Node.js feature and is also available for CJS!
 So `exports` works in CJS packages,
 and if `exports` is defined in a CJS package, then no deep linking is allowed in CJS too.